chrispsn/mesh/README.md

 Mesh's aim is to improve the user experience of 'regular' programming languages.
 Consider Mesh if you:

-- use traditional programming languages, but want rapid visual feedback and a convenient grid UI
+- use JavaScript, but want rapid visual feedback and a convenient grid UI
 - use spreadsheets, but feel constrained by Excel's limitations.

 **WARNING!** Mesh is under active development.
 The UI and APIs will likely change a lot, it is not well optimised, and there are bugs.